 Nickel - Copper Rock Sampling Highlights - The Nickel Discovery Zone was discovered in 2004 with the collection of grab samples in 2004, 2005 and 2006 which assay up to 11.35% nickel.
 In 2011, representative samples were collected from six prospect pits over a thirteen (13) metre width at the Nickel Discovery Zone.
 These pits average 0.8% nickel.
 The pits are distributed evenly across 13 metres of a quartz-sericite-pyrite stock work alteration zone ("QSP Alteration").
+This QSP Alteration covers a mapped area of 600 x 200 metres and has different characteristics from the nine square kilometre area with sodium metasomatism related to the REE-Nb system.

-In addition to the Nickel Discovery Zone, six other copper and copper-nickel showings have been identified and sampled extending the area of known nickel and copper prospects to 580 metres by 200 metres within the QSP Alteration, also called the Gossan Target.
-Two of the copper showings were systematically chip sampled from trenches with the following results:
+In addition to the Nickel Discovery Zone, six other copper and copper-nickel showings have been identified and sampled, extending the area of known nickel and copper prospects to 580 metres by 200 metres within the QSP Alteration, also called the Gossan Target.